oracle-livelabs/adb/shared/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 Then, the `CREATE_MODEL2` procedure takes the following parameters:

 - `MODEL_NAME`:  A unique model name that you will give to the model.
 The name of the model is in the form [schema\_name.]model\_name.
 If you do not specify a schema, then your own schema is used.
-Here, the model name is `AI_OUTPUT`.
+Here, the model name is `AI_EXPLAIN_OUTPUT`.

 - `MINING_FUNCTION`:  Specifies the machine learning function.
 Since it is a feature selection problem in this case, select `ATTRIBUTE_IMPORTANCE`.